-Spider-Man PS4 release date, trailer, pre-order info and everything we know
+Spider-Man PS4 release date, trailer, pre-order, gameplay info and everything we know

 Based on the debut trailer this appears to be a standalone game unrelated to either the previous Spider-Man, Ultimate Spider-Man or upcoming Amazing Spider-Man movies.
 That means it will tell its own unique story and not reflect the events from the movies.

-Related: Injustice 2 latest news
+Related: Injustice 2 Review

 Spider-Man PS4 gameplay – How does it look?